Features

 - AMA File Exporting 720p50/60 XAVC media may result in invalid media in downstream operations in Avid Media Composer v8.3.1.

-- 720p50/60 XAVC Intra and Long GOP are not supported on Avid Media Composer v8.3.1 or NewsCutter v11.0.4.
+- 720p50/60 XAVC Intra and Long GOP is not supported on Avid Media Composer v8.3.1, or NewsCutter v11.0.4.
 To use 720p50/60p XAVC, Avid Media Composer v8.4 or later, or NewsCutter v11.0.4.4 must be used.

 XDCAM Memory